harishvc/challenges/Tree-Notes.md

 #HEAP
-* A heap is a tree with some special properties
+* Special properties of a heap are
   * Each node can have up to two child nodes
   * Value of the parent node must the >= or <= of child nodes
     * min heap - value of parent node is <strong>less than or equal to</strong> value of children.
 Root of the heap has maximum value
     * max heap - value of parent node is <strong>greater than or equal to</strong> value of children.
 Root of the heap has maximum value
-  * At each level k (height), there are (2^k)-1 nodes
+  * At level k (height, k > 0), there are a total of 2^k-1 nodes
-    * A leaf node at depth k (k > 0) can exist only if all (2^k)-1 nodes at depth k-1 exist
+    * A leaf node at depth k (k > 0) can exist only if all nodes at depth k-1 exist
     * Nodes at a partially filled level must be added from left to right
-  * Binary Heap is a complete Binary tree
+  * <strong>Binary Heap is a complete Binary tree where all levels except the lowest are completely full. </strong>
     * Maximum number of elements = 2^h+1 -1 . h is the height of the binary tree.
     * Minimum number of nodes = 2^h . h is the height of the binary tree.
 * Heap Operations
   * Parent of a node: For a node at ith position, parent is at  i-1//2 location
   * Child of a node: For a node at ith position childrens are at 2*i + 1 and 2*i + 2 locations